What Boris Johnson promised (or didn't) in our leaders' debate

 We asked Johnson about his plans for workers, including minimum wage changes and protections for the self-employed and those on zero-hours contracts:

-Q: What are your plans for the national minimum wage and the national living wage?
-Would your party commit to a real living wage, as set by the Living Wage Foundation?
+Q: What are your plans for the national minimum wage and the national minimum wage?
+Would your party commit to a real minimum wage, as set by the Living Wage Foundation?
 How would you protect the lower-paid self-employed – including those working in the gig economy?
 What is your view on zero-hours contracts?

 "Zero-hour contracts make up only 2.7% of all jobs and are the right choice for some.
 However, they can be abused, which is why we scrapped exclusivity clauses to give workers more flexibility and will ensure that workers have the right to request a more predictable contract and have other reasonable protections.